 There has actually been a 20 percent increase in the number of people who are in dire need of food and other humanitarian assistance.
 It shows that the situation is getting worse and worse and will continue to get worse without a political action.

 But it’s not too late for peace: Yemen can be saved.
 The conflict is not widespread; there are pockets where things are still functioning and there is room for things to quickly turn around.

 World leaders are meeting in Geneva this week to pledge their support for humanitarian aid in Yemen—but what Yemenis need most is their pledge to find a peaceful way to end two years of devastating conflict.

-In South Sudan, Somalia, Nigeria and Yemen, the International Rescue Committee is responding with nutrition stabilization centers and mobile health clinics to reach the most vulnerable; and providing water and sanitation support and safety protection.
+In South Sudan, Somalia, Nigeria and Yemen, the International Rescue Committee is responding with nutrition stabilisation centres and mobile health clinics to reach the most vulnerable; and providing water and sanitation support and safety protection.
 Learn more about how we save lives.

-A version of this article was published by Newsweek
+A version of this article was published on Newsweek